 (1) We use Adjusted net income, Adjusted EBITDA and Adjusted EBITDA margin to evaluate our performance relative to that of our peers.
 In addition, the Senior Secured Credit Facility has certain covenants that incorporate Adjusted EBITDA.
-However, Adjusted net income, Adjusted EBITDA and Adjusted EBITDA margin are not measurements of financial performance under the generally accepted accounting principles in the United States, or GAAP, and these metrics may not be comparable to similarly titled measures of other companies.
+However, Adjusted net income, Adjusted EBITDA and Adjusted EBITDA margin are not measurements of financial performance under GAAP, and these metrics may not be comparable to similarly titled measures of other companies.
 Adjusted net income is calculated as the sum of net income (loss), interest expense, net, income tax expense, trade name impairment and amortization of intangible assets, less cash interest expense, net and cash income taxes.
 Adjusted EBITDA is calculated as the sum of Adjusted net income, cash interest expense, net, cash income taxes, depreciation of property, plant and equipment and other adjustments as defined by the Senior Secured Credit Facility and as further described below.
 Adjusted EBITDA margin is calculated as Adjusted EBITDA divided by net sales.